 I and tons of people have been living on a written monthly cash flow plan for years and we RARELY have an unexpected expense.
 And when those expenses occur, as rare as they are, we have the cash on hand to pay for them without derailing the rest of our budget.

 Here’s how a monthly cash flow plan eliminates unexpected expenses:

 1. YOUR SINKING SAVINGS ACCOUNT

-The written monthly cash flow plan outlined in the Master Your Budget course teaches you how to incrementally save for future purchases and expenses, both the ones you know are coming and the ones you are fairly certain you’re going to incur at some point.
+The written monthly cash flow plan forces you to incrementally save for future purchases and expenses, both the ones you know are coming and the ones you are fairly certain you’re going to incur at some point.

 You do this with all the bills and purchases you know are coming in the upcoming year and you put all of this money in a special account called the “sinking savings account.”
 This is where the money you’ve already spent on paper lives until you’re ready for it to do it’s job.
 Our family keeps track of what our sinking savings account money is doing on a Google Docs spreadsheet, but a notepad would work just as well.